HMS Southern Flower (FY 332)

 |Notes on event|

-At 11.32 hours 3 March 1945 HMS Southern Flower (FY 332) (Skr George James Culling, RNR) was hit by a torpedo from U-1022, disintegrated and sank almost immediately four miles 322° from Skagi, Iceland.
-The commander and 24 crew members were lost, there was only one survivor.
+At 11.32 hours on 3 March 1945 HMS Southern Flower (FY 332) (Skr William George Brown, RNR) was hit by a torpedo from U-1022, disintegrated and sank almost immediately four miles 322° from Skagi, Iceland.
+25 crew members were lost, only the commander survived the sinking.

 If you can help us with any additional information on this vessel then please contact us.